Audi RS Q8 coming with at least 592 horsepower, 7:42 record 'Ring time

 Audi's RS Q8 is set to be revealed in the coming weeks and some key information on the high-performance SUV has surfaced.

-Audi recently invited Autocar for a ride along in a prototype, where the British publication learned that the RS Q8 will lap the Nürburgring in a time of 7:42.253, which is a record for production SUVs.
+Audi on Wednesday revealed that the RS Q8 will lap the Nürburgring in a time of 7:42.253, which is a record for production SUVs, and has a video to prove it.
 The previous record, set in 2018 by a Mercedes-AMG GLC63 S, stood at 7:49:369.

-Other performance numbers eked out include a 0-62 mph time of 3.8 seconds and a top speed of 190 mph.
+Other performance numbers confirmed include a 0-62 mph time of 3.8 seconds and a top speed of 190 mph.

 2020 Audi RS Q8 spy shots - Photo credit: S. Baldauf/SB-Medien